TrulyHecky/JavaScript-projects/README.md

 # JavaScript projects
-Projects that were done on JavaScript programming language.
+Projects that were done on JavaScript programming language

 ## Projects
 - Calculator